top of page

 The Insurance Industry is no different than any other industry.
 It is not immune to the detrimental effects of inflation, and the industry experiences its economic pressures as much any other.

-Work Comp policy contracts are standardized by law, so, claims management is the insurance carriers service/product.
 This is where you'd observe debasement of the "product" if it occurs; diminished claims management and outcomes.
 This is not to say that insurance companies would look for savings in the quality of care.
 That would be counterproductive in too many ways to mention here.

 And What Of Insurance Sales Practices?
+What Our Workers Compensation Audits Show.

-In our role as premium auditors we don't work with the claims handling or claims management.
+In our role as Workers Compensation Insurance Premium Auditors we don't work with the claims handling or claims management.
 We are auditing premiums (pricing).
 So, what of the insurance companies sales practices?
 Could the pressures of an inflationary economy corrupt the marketing of insurance products?
-The workers compensation insurance audits I've performed this year have left me with the feeling that this illness, inflation, has certainly infected the sales side of the insurance industry as well.

 One of the things making my phone ring this year more than most are prospects who have just received first-time work comp audits with a new insurance company.
 And, these insureds are upset with the aggressiveness of the audits and the additional premium bills.